kennygrant/bestiary/packages.md

 If you structure your apps this way you will avoid cyclic imports and you should consider them a hint that something is wrong with your design.

+## Using goimports

+If you choose to use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) instead of gofmt on save, and have several packages with the same name at different places in your gopath, it may not choose imports in the same package.
+There is a [fix](https://github.com/golang/go/issues/17557) almost ready for this, but that leaves the problem of imports from third party packages which might be replaced by an import from another package by mistake.
+So if you use this tool use it with caution and always check the imports inserted.

 ## Vendoring packages

-There is no official vendoring tool as yet in Go, though work is progressing on one \(go dep\).
+There is no official package manager tool as yet in Go, though work is progressing on one \(go [dep](https://github.com/golang/dep)\).
+For now you can vendor your packages inside a vendor directory in your project, and those imports will be used instead of the imports currently.
+You can read more about this behaviour in the go command documentation under [Vendor Directories](https://golang.org/cmd/go/#hdr-Vendor_Directories).